 How do I learn CPR?Many professions demand that employees have successfully completed a first aid course.
 Some occupations, such as those in the security industry, are more likely to encounter people in difficulty, making first aid and CPR credentials an important part of pre-employment training.
 Employers often pay for the course in arrangements with reputable first aid training organisations in order to guarantee their employees are accredited and knowledgeable from the time they begin work.
 There are many types of first aid courses available and most of them will include a CPR component.
 This gives some idea how important CPR is.
 Most courses are relatively short, taking between a couple of hours to a couple of days unless part of broader nursing or medical studies.
 Course components comprise of practice and theory, with the latter most effectively learnt in a classroom situation where real-life scenarios can be duplicated to elicit natural real-time responses from students.
-Real First Aid is a professional organisation dedicated to providing first aid courses that result in confident ability to assist in any emergency situation.
-In addition Real First Aid is a Registered Training Organisation (RTO) meaning their certificates are nationally accredited.
+Real Response is a professional organisation dedicated to providing first aid courses that result in confident ability to assist in any emergency situation.
+In addition Real Response is a Registered Training Organisation (RTO) meaning their certificates are nationally accredited.

 What if I can’t remember what I learnt?First aid courses facilitate life saving ability along with the right mentality for times when an emergency arises.
 Although every second counts for successful a CPR outcome, it’s also important to retain clear focus and a degree of confidence during an emergency.
 The clarity of thought can be compared to emergency services phone personnel who are required to extract information in order to assist people appropriately.
 It’s better to take a moment or two for remembering CPR procedural steps rather than rushing nervously about achieving nothing, and putting ones self and other in potential danger.
 In any case, CPR and first aid credentials last for only a 12 months and three years respectively before a refresher course is required to retain the qualification.
 Remaining up-to-date is important and easy, so there really isn’t an excuse to let qualifications lapse, even if you change jobs or move to a different location.
 Classes are held on weekdays, weekends and evenings to suit busy lifestyles, and refresher first aid courses strengthen life saving knowledge to be used whenever it’s required.